-Agricultural science is the study of the science and technology underlying the principles and practices of agriculture.
-Plants and animal types associated with agriculture are studied, and investigations are undertaken into such aspects as soil, ecology, plant and animal physiology, farm crops, farming practices, genetics and microbiology.
+Agricultural science is the study of the science and technology underlying the principles and practices of modern Irish agriculture.
+Crops and animal types associated with agriculture are studied, and investigations (Specified Practical Activities) are undertaken into such aspects as soil, plant and genetics.